camunda/camunda-docs-manual/site/src/documents/api-references/rest/history/get-activity-instance-query.html.md

   <tr>
     <td>taskId</td>
     <td>String</td>
     <td>The id of the task that is associated to this activity instance.
-Is only set, if the activity is a user task.</td>
+Is only set if the activity is a user task.</td>
   </tr>
   <tr>
     <td>assignee</td>
     <td>String</td>
     <td>The assignee of the task that is associated to this activity instance.
-Is only set, if the activity is a user task.</td>
+Is only set if the activity is a user task.</td>
   </tr>
   <tr>
     <td>calledProcessInstanceId</td>
     <td>String</td>
     <td>The id of the called process instance.
-Is only set, if the activity is a call activity.</td>
+Is only set if the activity is a call activity.</td>
   </tr>
   <tr>
     <td>startTime</td>